sand-r/scx/scheds/rust/scx_lnl/README.md

 - `--interactive-boost-ms 20`: wakeup boost window for interactive tasks.
 - `--interactive-boost-lvl 512`: cpuperf floor during interactive boosts (when cpuperf control is enabled).
+- `--watchdog-kick-ms 2000`: periodically kicks an idle CPU to avoid sched_ext watchdog false positives on some kernels (set to `0` to disable).
 - `--cpu-busy-thresh -1`: dynamic busy threshold (derived from global user CPU time) used to decide when a CPU is "busy" and should overflow more aggressively.